 Depending on where you have a leak, there may be a quick DIY fix.
-However, when a toilet starts to leak, there’s also a chance that what you find will require professional plumbing services.
+However, when a toilet starts to leak, there’s also a chance that what you find will require professional toilet repair services.
 It depends on where the leak is coming from.

 From the toilet base